silsgs/pyqm-textbook_25-26.github.io/_sources/index.md

 ## Description

 This is the online textbook for the course Introduction to Python for Quantum Mechanics.
 The course provides a practical introduction to Python programming, with a focus on both core and applied libraries relevant to Quantum Physics.
-It is designed to support students in developing the coding skills necessary to carry out your projects effectively.
+It is designed to support students in developing the coding skills necessary to carry out their MSc and further projects effectively.

-The course covers essential scientific libraries and specialized quantum computation tools, such as Numpy, Scipy, Matplotlib and Qutip.
-It also includes a short tutorial on conda virtual environment management and the basic use of Git for reliable version control of scripts and programs.
+The course covers essential scientific libraries such as NumPy, SciPy, and Matplotlib, as well as specialized quantum computation tools like QuTiP and Qiskit.
+It also includes a short tutorial on creating and managing Conda virtual environments, along with basic Git usage for reliable version control of scripts and programs.

 ### Course goals